Patrick Vallance

-Patrick John Thompson Vallance, Baron Vallance of Balham (born 17 March 1960), is a British physician, scientist, life peer, and clinical pharmacologist who has served as Minister of State for Science, Innovation, Research and Nuclear in the Department for Science, Innovation and Technology and the Department for Energy Security and Net Zero since September 2025.
-He previously served as Minister of State for Science, Research and Innovation in the Department for Science, Innovation and Technology from July 2024 until September 2025.
+Patrick John Thompson Vallance, Baron Vallance of Balham (born 17 March 1960), is a British physician, scientist, life peer, and clinical pharmacologist who served as Minister of State for Science, Innovation, Research and Nuclear from 2024 to 2026.
 He served as HM Government chief scientific adviser from 2018 to 2023.

 From 1986 to 1995, Vallance taught at St George's Hospital Medical School, where his research concentrated on vascular biology and endothelial cell physiology.
 In 1995, he was appointed a professor at UCL Medical School, and in 2002 he became head of UCL's department of medicine.
 From 2012 to 2018, he was president of Research and Development (R&D) at the global pharmaceutical company GlaxoSmithKline (GSK).
 He served as chairman of the Natural History Museum's board of trustees between 2022 and 2024.

 In March 2020, as HM Government's Chief Scientific Adviser, Vallance appeared alongside Prime Minister Boris Johnson and Chris Whitty, Chief Medical Officer for England, in televised briefings on the COVID-19 pandemic.
-He was appointed a Knight Commander of the Order of the Bath (KCB) in the 2022 New Year Honours for "services to public health".
-In July 2024, Vallance was appointed Minister of State for Science, Research and Innovation by Prime Minister Keir Starmer following the Labour Party's victory at the 2024 general election.
+He was appointed a Knight Commander of the Order of the Bath (KCB) in the 2022 New Year Honours for services to public health.